Ubol Ratana: Early life

 Princess Ubol Ratana Rajakanya is the eldest child of King Bhumibol Adulyadej and Queen Sirikit.
 She was born on 5 April 1951, at Clinique de Montchoisi in Lausanne, Switzerland.
 She is the only child born outside of Thailand from the four children of former King Bhumibol and Queen Sirikit.

 Ubol Ratana, part of her royal name, means "glass lotus", a reference to her maternal grandmother, Bua ("lotus") Kitiyakara.
-Her parents nicknamed her "Pay", short for poupee (French for "doll").
+Her parents nicknamed her "Pay", short for Poupée (French for "doll").
 To her family she is known as Phi Ying.
 In the media and by Thai people in general, she is called Thun Kramom, a title identifying the daughter of a reigning queen.

 She returned to Thailand and stayed at Amphorn Sathan Residential Hall, Dusit Palace.
 She was styled "Her Royal Highness" by her father at the royal celebration of the first month birthday ceremony (Phra Ratchaphithi Somphot Duean Lae Khuen Phra U; พระราชพิธีสมโภชเดือนและขึ้นพระอู่) King Bhumibol Adulyadej gave her full name and title "Her Royal Highness Princess Ubol Ratana Rajakanya Sirivadhana Barnavadi".

 Ubol Ratana was Bhumibol's favorite child because she was attractive and excelled at academics and sports, where her brother, Vajiralongkorn did not.
 The king greatly enjoyed playing tennis and badminton with her.
 This was partly due to his suspicion that others were not trying their hardest when playing sports with him and he admired Ubol Ratana for always trying her best.

 In the 1967 Southeast Asian Peninsular Games (today called the "Southeast Asian Games") held in Bangkok, the king and the princess competed in the OK Dinghy sailing class and won gold medals for Thailand.

 Their participation was conceived by Air Chief Marshal Dawee Chullasapya who wanted Bhumibol to be seen excelling in sports, much like a Norwegian king who won a gold Olympics medal.
 During the race, Ubol Ratana was ahead and the king was trailing behind.
 Davee feared that this would tarnish the king's prestige, but ultimately the king won the race and the father and daughter shared the medal.